rmfcastilho/castipaldioke/README.md

 I also use a virtualization library in this so I don't kill anyone's phone by rendering over 10,000 songs at once, but they still get to have an infinite scrolling list of songs.

-## What are the best practices you're putting in place?